petergdoyle/dockerdemo/DOCKER_GETTING_STARTED.md

 	 - By binding every veth* interface to the docker0 bridge, Docker creates a virtual subnet shared between the host machine and every Docker container.

+##Docker Machine
+Docker Machine provides a simple interface for interacting with a large number of providers through its drivers to create and set up Docker hosts on various servers.

+##Docker Swarm
+Docker Swarm is native clustering for Docker.
+It allows you create and access to a pool of Docker hosts using the full suite of Docker tools.
+Because Docker Swarm serves the standard Docker API, any tool that already communicates with a Docker daemon can use Swarm to transparently scale to multiple hosts.

+##Docker Compose
+Compose is a tool for defining and running multi-container applications with Docker.
+With Compose, you define a multi-container application in a single file, then spin your application up in a single command which does everything that needs to be done to get it running.Compose is great for development environments, staging servers, and CI.

 __Useful References__
 ---